(Clubs please note that in all cases the Management Committee’s decision is final)

 (b) All officials of the League shall retire annually, but shall be eligible for re-election at the Annual General Meeting which shall be held in December each year, or, if circumstances out of our control dictate, in November.

 (c) Each club must send a representative to an Annual General Meeting and any Extraordinary General Meetings.
 Any member club not represented at an Annual General Meeting or at an Extraordinary General Meeting will be fined £10.00

 (d) ) Each club shall be entitled to one vote on any matter except on any matter that only affects reserve teams when only clubs having a reserve side shall be entitled to vote.

 (e) Any proposal put forward by a club must be seconded by another club of the League.

-(f) Any proposed alteration to the Constitution or to the Rules of Play must be put in writing and received by the General Secretary before October 1st.
-The General Secretary shall circularise all member clubs with these proposals no later than November 1st.
+(f) Any proposed alteration to the Constitution or to the Rules of Play must be put in writing and received by the Secretary before October 1st.
+The Secretary shall circularise all member clubs with these proposals no later than November 1st.

 (g) Extraordinary General Meetings can be called at the written request of not less than five member clubs, or at the discretion of the League President, League Chairman, or General Secretary.

 (h) The President, Chairman, General Secretary, Fixture Secretary and Treasurer shall not be allowed to vote on any matter (unless they are also a club’s sole representative at that meeting).
 The Chairman of the meeting shall have a casting vote in the event that the same number of votes are cast for and against any motion.